catalystdao/catalyst-documentation/src/content/docs/protocol/swaps-types.md

 - Governance fee collection: Send fees from a chain and only commit to the transfer if it can be exchanged and favorable rates.
 - Rebalance WBTC between AAVE deployment: Only commit to the rebalance if the rate on the destination chain is higher than the sending chain.

-re: underwriting: Underwriting is conditional on the configured dependent logic.
+Underwriting is conditional on the configured dependent logic.
 As a result, underwriter will continously try to underwriter swaps if the conditions may change over time.

 ## Liquidity boostrapping pools (LBPs)